 Instructions

-- Heat a wok or large skillet to medium high heat.
-Add grape seed oil to the pan and the stir fry beef.
-About 3-4 minutes.
-Turning to brown each side throughout.
+2. Heat a wok or large skillet to medium-high heat.
+Add grape seed oil to the pan and the beef.
+Cook for 3-4 minutes, turning to brown each side throughout.

-- Serve the beef and broccoli stir fry on top of the rice noodles. (optional: top with sesame seeds and sliced green onions)
+7. Serve the beef and broccoli stir fry on the rice noodles or jasmine rice. (optional: top with sesame seeds and sliced green onions)

 Nutrition

-- Serving Size: 1 cup + rice noodles
+• Serving Size: 1 cup + rice or noodles

 Filed Under: